emtee40/SurvivalManual-wiki/Power.md

 But if it is available, you can use it effortlessly.
 While you are harnessing the power of the sun, you can engage in other actions, such as obtaining food or building a shelter.

-A typical travel setup, with a paper-cheat sized solar-panel will cost 30$ (or €) and produce 3.5 watts.
+A typical travel setup, with a paper-sheet sized solar-panel will cost 30$ (or €) and produce 3.5 watts.
 This source will be able to reload 10% of typical a smartphone in 3h of full-sun weather (batteries around 10Wh).

 ### Bicycle